Jenny Offill's 'Weather' Is a Doomsday Novel We All Can Relate to

 After the 2016 election, Lizzie’s nervous energy is only amplified as podcast listeners send increasingly urgent questions about how to ready themselves for an impending doomsday.
 Their unsettling inquiries are scattered throughout Weather, enhancing its already frenetic structure.
 The effect is an eerily realistic reflection on what it feels like to exist in a bubble of nonstop information.

 As Offill showcased in Dept. of Speculation, which dissects the intricacies of a marriage over several years, her power comes from her tight, spare prose.
 This proves particularly poignant whenever Lizzie interacts with her son, who makes delightful observations about a world he’s coming to understand.
-As the duo goes out to eat at a diner, they see a sign that reads no animals allowed.
+As the duo goes out to eat at a diner, they see a sign that reads NO ANIMALS ALLOWED.
 “But we are animals, right?” the boy asks his mother.

 The plot intensifies with familial drama as Lizzie’s brother demands more of her support, which in turn puts a strain on some of her most important relationships.
 And as these dramas play out, Weather evolves from a darkly funny commentary on surviving the 21st century to a timeless examination of the challenges that come with loving and living with the people we hold closest.